Brain-Development-and-Disorders-Lab/Neurocog.js/README.md

 const experiment = new Experiment(config);
 ```

-After the timeline and experiment has been setup, instead of calling `jsPsych.init(...)`, call `experiment.start(...)` with the jsPsych initialisation parameters:
+After the timeline and experiment has been setup, instead of calling `jsPsych.init(...)`, call `experiment.start(...)` with any jsPsych initialisation parameters.
+All jsPsych parameters are supported:

 ```js
 const config = {